AFD-Net: Adaptive Fully-Dual Network for Few-Shot Object Detection: Experiments

-\textbf{Implementation Details.} Our proposed approach is implemented in the \textit{PyTorch}~\cite{paszke2017automatic} library.
+{\bfseries Implementation Details.} Our proposed approach is implemented in the \textit{PyTorch}~\cite{paszke2017automatic} library.
 It employs the backbone network of ResNet~\cite{he2016deep} pre-trained on ImageNet~\cite{russakovsky2015imagenet} along with a RoIAlign~\cite{he2017mask} layer.
-Specifically, we use ResNet-101 on PASCAL VOC benchmark and ResNet-50 on MS COCO.
-Our model is trained end-to-end using a batch size of 4 on a single Nvidia GeForce GTX 1080Ti with 12 GB memory.
+Specifically, we use ResNet-101 on PASCAL VOC and ResNet-50 on MS COCO.
+Our model is trained end-to-end using a batch size of 4 on a single Nvidia GeForce GTX 1080Ti with 13 GB memory.
 For optimization, we keep the setups in~\cite{yan2019meta,Xiao2020FSDetView} on both benchmarks.
 Concretely, we adopt the SGD optimizer with an initial learning rate of 0.001, weight decay of 0.0005 and momentum of 0.9.
 The model is trained for 20 epochs in the base training phase and 9 epochs in the $K$-shot fine-tuning phase.
 The learning rate is reduced by 0.1 every 5 epochs in two training phases.
+During inference, the support branch will be removed for directly performing detection without requiring support images as input.
+It is because that class-attentive vectors for model reweighting can be obtained in the $K$-shot fine-tuning phase by averaging the outputs from support branch over the input $K$ support images.